Charannsai/uidemo/react-native/Button/Button.md

-# Button
+This is a Button
-- This is a Button
+Use the below code for the button component instantly